 Addison disease develops in about 4/100,000 annually.
 It occurs in all age groups, about equally in each sex, and tends to become clinically apparent during metabolic stress, infection, or trauma.

-Adrenal crisis (onset of severe symptoms) may be precipitated by acute infection (a common cause, especially with septicemia).
+Adrenal crisis (onset of severe symptoms) may be precipitated by acute infection.
+Infection is a common cause, especially when there is septicemia.
 Other causes include trauma, surgery, and sodium loss due to excessive sweating.
 Even with treatment, Addison disease may cause a slight increase in mortality.
 It is not clear whether this increase is due to mistreated adrenal crises or long-term complications of inadvertent over-replacement.

 About 70% of cases in the US are due to idiopathic atrophy of the adrenal cortex, probably caused by autoimmune processes.
-The remainder result from destruction of the adrenal gland by granuloma (eg, tuberculosis Tuberculosis (TB) Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more , histoplasmosis Histoplasmosis Histoplasmosis is a pulmonary and hematogenous disease caused by Histoplasma capsulatum; it is often chronic and usually follows an asymptomatic primary infection.
-Symptoms are those of pneumonia... read more ), tumor, amyloidosis Amyloidosis Amyloidosis is any of a group of disparate conditions characterized by extracellular deposition of insoluble fibrils composed of misaggregated proteins.
+The remainder result from destruction of the adrenal gland by granuloma (eg, tuberculosis Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more , histoplasmosis Histoplasmosis Histoplasmosis is a pulmonary and hematogenous disease caused by Histoplasma capsulatum; it is often chronic and usually follows an asymptomatic primary infection.
+Symptoms are those... read more ), tumor, amyloidosis Amyloidosis Amyloidosis is any of a group of disparate conditions characterized by extracellular deposition of insoluble fibrils composed of misaggregated proteins.
 These proteins may accumulate locally... read more , hemorrhage, or inflammatory necrosis.
 Hypoadrenocorticism can also result from administration of drugs that block corticosteroid synthesis (eg, ketoconazole, the anesthetic etomidate).

 Addison disease may coexist with diabetes mellitus or hypothyroidism in polyglandular deficiency syndrome Polyglandular Deficiency Syndromes Polyglandular deficiency syndromes (PDS) are characterized by sequential or simultaneous deficiencies in the function of several endocrine glands that have a common cause.
 Etiology is most often... read more .
 In children, the most common cause of primary adrenal insufficiency is congenital adrenal hyperplasia Overview of Congenital Adrenal Hyperplasia Congenital adrenal hyperplasia is a group of genetic disorders, each characterized by inadequate synthesis of cortisol, aldosterone, or both.
 In the most common forms, accumulated hormone precursors... read more , but other genetic disorders are being increasingly recognized as causes.